-English Literary Studies graduate Scott Colvin shares his experience
+English Literature alumnus Scott Colvin shares his experience

-A passion for the English literature and an appreciation of the transferable skills an English Literature degree would give him lead Scott to UCLan, and set him on the road to holding political office and becoming an award-winning author.
+A passion for English literature and an appreciation of the transferable skills an English Literature degree would give, led Scott to the University of Central Lancashire, and set him on the road to holding political office and becoming an award-winning author.

-“I have very happy memories of my time at UCLan,” said Scott.
-“Initially I was unhappy about going away to University but as soon as I got to Preston it was great fun and academically fulfilling.”
+Talking about his UCLan experience, Scott said: “I have very happy memories of my time at UCLan.
+Initially, I was unhappy about going away to University but as soon as I got to Preston it was great fun and academically fulfilling.

-After leaving UCLan “without a clue” what career he wanted to go into, Scott took a Masters in English before finding work as a Researcher in the House of Commons for his local MP.
-“The moment I walked into Parliament for the first time, I knew this was what I wanted to do,” recalled Scott, who spent a year in the role before becoming an advisor to the Shadow Cabinet where he spent three years running national campaigns and research.
+After graduation, Scott did a Master of English before finding work as a Researcher in the House of Commons for his local MP.
+He said: “The moment I walked into Parliament for the first time, I knew this was what I wanted to do.”
+Scott spent a year in the role before becoming an advisor to the Shadow Cabinet, where he spent three years running national campaigns and research.

 Scott left the House of Commons to join a global U.S. based public relations company, advising a host of FTSE-100 companies on their political communications.
-As well as this, in his spare time, Scott stood for election as a local authority councillor and won the biggest majority in the history of the ward and served a full four-year term.
+As well as this, Scott stood for election as a local authority councillor and won the biggest majority in the history of the ward, serving a full four-year term.
 He said: “Being able to represent nearly 6,000 residents was very fulfilling and humbling.”

 In 2011, Scott published his first book, ‘How to Use Politicians to Get What You Want’, which won the Atticus Award for Best Public Relations Book.
-Scott cites this as “his greatest achievement” and due to this, Scott is working on his second book, which is due for publication in 2019.
+Scott cites this as “his greatest achievement” and Scott published a second book, ‘How to Survive a Select Committee’ in 2019.